bsiever/microbit-pxt-blehid/README.md

 absmouse.startAbsoluteMouseService()
 ```

-Starts the Absolute Mouse service.
+Starts the absolute mouse service.
 This must execute in the `start` block.
-All other Absolute Mouse blocks require the service be started.
+All other absolute mouse blocks require the service be started.

 ```sig
 absmouse.movexy()
 ```
 Move the mouse pointer to the specific location.  x goes from -32767 to 32767.  -32767 represents the left side of the screen and 32767 represents the right side of the screen.  y goes from -32767 to 32767.  -32767 represents the top of the screen and 32767 represents the bottom of the screen.
 (0,0)
  is the center of the screen.

+### ~hint
+#### Screen coordinates and mapping

+You can:
+* Identify the resolution of your screen (Ex: 2560x1600)
+* Measure the distance over and down to something you want to interact with as well as the total screen width and height.
+* Use the above to compute the approximate coordinates of an item on the sceen
+* Take advantage of the `map` block (``[y=Math.map(0,0,0,0,0)]``) to convert from the desired screen coordinate to the absolute mouse coodrinage.

+For example, if:
+* Screen is 28cm wide and 2560 pixels horizontal resolution
+* The item you want to click on the screen is 6cm from the left

+The x coordinate is approximately: 6cm/28cm*2560pix = 548pix

+The absolute y coordinate can be computed by: ``[y=Math.map(548,0,2560,-32767,32767)]``

+### ~

 ```sig
 absmouse.click()